mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/vehicle-ts/README.md

 However, if you are interested in running the demo with AWS integration, please refer to our Partner repository: [Setup Instructions for MongoDB and Amazon SageMaker Integration](https://github.com/mongodb-partners/Vehicle-Digital-Twin-Solution).
 There we'll instruct you how to connect the whole feedback loop.

-For now,let's bridge the Amazon SageMaker loop with MongoDB.
+For now, let's bridge the Amazon SageMaker loop with MongoDB.

 * Navigate to App Services
 * Navigate to Triggers